Mike Faist: 2011–2014: Early work

-2015–2020
+2015–2020: Theatre breakthrough

 In August 2015, he originated the role of Connor Murphy in the hit musical Dear Evan Hansen, playing the role of the drug addict from the workshop till its Broadway transfer in 2016.
 The musical received critical acclaim and earned Faist a Tony Award nomination for Best Actor in a Featured Role in a Musical.
 Along with his cast members, he also won the Grammy Award for Best Musical Theater Album and the Daytime Emmy Award for Outstanding Musical Performance in a Daytime Program for their performance of You Will Be Found on The Today Show.
 Of his process for developing his character, a suicidal high school student, Faist said that he "read stories by real survivors on a website, livethroughthis.org.
 I realized that there seems to be a general lack of self-love and empathy in our society.
 I hope that when people see the show, they'll say, 'Oh, I am loved.
 I'm exactly who I am, and I am enough'."
 Along with cast members Ben Levi Ross and Mallory Bechtel, Faist lent his voice for the audiobook version of Val Emmich's Dear Evan Hansen: The Novel, a book adaptation of the musical released in October 2018.

 The two following years, Faist continued to feature in small independent films the likes of Our Time, I Can I Will I Did and Active Adults.
 He also appeared in crime procedural dramas Law & Order Special Victims Unit in a 2017 episode as Glenn Lawrence.
 In October 2017, he taught Improv and acting exercises in a Broadway Musical Theatre Workshop and also held a Master Class for audition technique and song interpretation.
 He taught the same class in Montreal that November.

 In 2018, he appeared in an episode of Deception and starred in the Second Stage Theater production of Days of Rage as Spence, a conflicted and passionate young man torn between causes and women.
 He also appeared in the horror-fantasy film Wildling opposite Bel Powley.
 It premiered at South by Southwest to mixed reviews.
 In 2020, he played a starring role as Arthur in the small independent drama The Atlantic City Story.

-2021–present
+2021–present: West Side Story and expansion

 In 2021, Faist co-starred as Dodge Mason in the Amazon's teen drama thriller Panic.
 The New York Times spoke of Faist, describing him as tall and lanky, making quite a striking figure in the series, "With a slender charisma and a bone structure that seems to have been sculpted with a scythe, the actor could easily have embarked on Panic.
 But his sensitivity is closer to that of leading men as atypical as Adam Driver, and he modernizes a potentially versatile piece."
 Despite receiving positive reviews from critics, the series was canceled after one season.
 Faist received a nomination for his work by the Critics Choice Association in the category Best Actor in an Action Series at the 2nd Critics' Choice Super Awards.